A Non-Perturbative Construction of the Fermionic Projector on Globally Hyperbolic Manifolds II -- Space-Times of Infinite Lifetime: The Weak Mass Oscillation Property

 Acting with the operator~$k_m$ as defined in~\eqref{kmdef} for each~$m$ separately gives the operator

 This makes it possible to introduce the fermionic projector~$P_\pm$ as an operator-valued measure on~$I$.
 Namely, for any~$f \in C^0(I)$ we define \beq \eeq

 The next proposition explains the normalization of the fermionic projector.
-This normalization can be understood as the spatial normalization, expressed in a functional calculus form (for the spatial normalization see~\cite[Section~2.3]{finite} or the elementary discussion in~\cite[Section~2]{norm}). \begin{Prp} {\bf{(normalization)}} For any~$s,s' \in \{\pm 1\}$ and all~$f,g \in C^0(I)$ and~$\psi, \phi \in C^\infty_0(M\times I, SM)$,
+This normalization can be understood as the spatial normalization, expressed in a functional calculus form (for the spatial normalization see~\cite[Section~2.3]{finite} or the elementary discussion in~\cite[Section~2]{norm}). \begin{Prp} {\bf{(normalization)}} Assume that the operator~$\Sig$ commutes with the spectral measure~$E$ in the sense that\footnote{This condition was omitted in the print version of the paper.
+However, as pointed out to us by Albert Much, it is not satisfied in general and needs to be verified in the applications.}